UoB-COMSM0110/2024-group-12/README.md

 **User Case Story**

-- Control the player / character via intuitive controls
-- Have clear objectives and goals that the user must achieve when playing the game, i.e. a clear incentive
-- Have special power ups and milestones

 **User Story**

-> “Meet Hanna, a novice gamer: As a new gamer, I want to control the characters movements using simple controls that are immediately responsive.
-These controls should be intuitive so that I can navigate through the game easily and enjoy a immersive gaming experience.”
+> User Story 1: High Mobility

+As a player who likes to explore, I hope to use the zipline props to quickly reach hard-to-reach places so that I can discover hidden treasures and secret areas, adding fun and challenges to the game.
 >
 > ![UserStory-Hannah](https://github.com/UoB-COMSM0110/2024-group-12/assets/153836423/4ee9813e-1c6b-47ff-851b-b5093551951e)
 >

-> “Meet John, a casual gamer: As a causal player of the game, I want a clear objective that provides a rewarding experience,  I want to unlock special levels or achievements by collecting specific power-ups or achieving certain in-game milestones so that I can explore additional content and challenges. e.g. a method to earn points."
+> User Story 2: Combat Strategy

+As a strategic player, I hope to use the zipline props to avoid enemy attacks and quickly approach enemies in battle, so that I can occupy a favorable position in battle and improve my chances of survival and combat efficiency.
 >
 > ![Jon-CasualGamer](https://github.com/UoB-COMSM0110/2024-group-12/assets/153836423/9165a121-7700-49dd-b380-cc792c33df08)
 >

-> “Meet Fenix, a experianced gamer: As an experianced user, I want a challanging game, I want to know I am the best player!!”
+> User Story 3: Environmental Interaction

+As a puzzle enthusiast player, I hope to use the zipline props to interact with the environment, such as pulling distant objects or triggering mobile switches, so that I can solve puzzles in the game, open new areas or hidden levels, and increase the depth and complexity of the game.
 >
 > ![Fenix-_ExperiancedGamer](https://github.com/UoB-COMSM0110/2024-group-12/assets/153836423/680a512a-2bf7-4e21-993b-408c7feabaa6)
 >